 I was sold on the first apartment viewing.
 It was at the old Terry’s Chocolate Factory which has been converted into luxury apartments.
 They are sooooo divine and given we didn’t have dogs or children to contend with, this was a perfect option for us for a few months – almost like a mini babymoon to enjoy zero responsibilities.
 After the first viewing I drove into town and I will never forget the moment the York Minster came into view – it took my breathe away.
 It was like no place I had been before and I could see myself living here happily.
 I took another look at an apartment in town but decided it would be too busy and too noisy for us.
 So the decision was made – we were moving to York, and the adventure officially began.

 With our 2 year anniversary of York living and love being in the air for Valentines Day this week, I thought it the perfect opportunity to explain just why I love living in York.
 Hopefully it will bring back happy memories of a previous visit or encourage you to add York to your travel list!

 So there you have it, York in a nutshell.
-I would love to know what your favorite memory of York is or what you are looking forward to seeing when you visit.
+I would love to know why you love living in York, what your favorite memory is of the town or what you are looking forward to seeing when you visit.
 Leave a comment below or send us an email at email@example.com .
 See you on a cobblestone street somewhere soon! x

 Did You Know: When you click through and buy something recommended in our blog posts, it helps to keep Wander & Luxe running, at no additional cost to you!
 Thank you for supporting us x